 Debut comic: Young Avengers v1 #1

 Not the leader but arguably the main character of the series.
 Billy was a friendly kid from the Upper West Side who used to attend a normal school where he was the victim of bullying.
 After standing up to the bully's beatdown of another kid, Billy stood up to him and as a result discovered his powers.
 He later joined the Young Avengers where he met Teddy and fell in love with him.
 After the team located other young heroes in an effort to rescue Teddy after his capture by the Skrulls, Billy met his twin brother, the speedster Tommy.
 It didn't take long before he theorized about the two of them being the lost children of the powerful Scarlet Witch, something that was confirmed when they found her in The Children's Crusade.
-Currently he is still with the Young Avengers trying to help the world while training to control his newfound Demiurge powers, as well as dating Teddy on top of all of that.
+Currently he's part of Sunspot A.I.M.
+(Avengers Idea Mechanics), a global organization that takes on threats outside American soil.
+He's also still training to control his newfound Demiurge powers, as well as dating Teddy on top of all of that.

 His powers are basically that of his mother, the Scarlet Witch: reality altering powers and powerful magic that he uses by repeating the spell aloud and many times in a row.
 (He says it's to help him concentrate).
 It was stated that the full extent of his powers are close to those of a god (or a Demiurge) and could be as powerful if not more than those of the Scarlet Witch.

 - Ascended Fanboy: He was a big fan of the Avengers before he started superheroing.
 He's also a big Norse Mythology geek.